France-Travail/gabarit/docs/frameworks/API.md

 ## Project structure

-There is the structure of a project generated with `generate_api_project` command :
+Here is the structure of a project generated with `generate_api_project` command :

 ```bash
 .